 In response to a U.S. Congressional mandate, IIE organized an initiative to train Burmese students and scholars who had been living as refugees in Thailand since September 1988.
 The Institute placed them in U.S. universities for further training.

 Due to the Asian economic crises in the late 1990s, many Asian students studying in the U.S. suddenly found themselves without funds to continue their education.
 An initial grant of $7.5 million from the Freeman Foundation provided almost 1400 student loans over the course of two years.
 Repayments of the loans later enabled IIE to help students and scholars affected by the 2005 Tsunami.
 Other donors interested in Asia made possible the rescue of hundreds of scholars in the wake of the uprising in Tiananmen Square and those victims of the Cultural Revolution.

 In June 1999, IIE received a grant from the Open Society Institute to create a new fund for thousands of students from Albania, Macedonia, and the former Yugoslavia, who were studying in the U.S. and could no longer support themselves financially.

 IIE-SRF formalized and seeks to endow the Institute's long history of assisting scholars under threat.
-It has enabled the Institute to issue academic fellowships to nearly 700 scholars from more than 50 countries, arranging temporary academic appointments for them at over 360 host partner institutions around the world.
+It has enabled the Institute to issue academic fellowships to more than 800 scholars from 59 countries, arranging temporary academic appointments for them at over 400 host partner institutions in 44 countries around the world.